Columbicola extinctus: Description

 Like other members of the genus Columbicola, the insect is a long, slender louse that shows marked sexual dimorphism in the antennae, as the male's are much longer than those of the female in the third segment.
 It is between 2.15 and 2.47 mm long overall.
 The male's head is between 0.52 and 0.59 mm long and broadens to form a slight shoulder at the anterior plate.
 The female's head is slightly larger at 0.53 to 0.64 mm.
 The thorax has two very long setae on each side.

 Distribution

 While the precise range of Columbicola extinctus is not known, it is only known to live on one extant host, the band-tailed pigeon, and has been found on individuals across its range.
 The band-tailed pigeon lives along the Pacific coast of North America from southern British Columbia to northern Baja California.
 It is also found in the southern Rocky Mountains of Utah and Colorado south down the center of the continent through Central America and into South America.
-While its second known host, the passenger pigeon, was extant, the louse could also be found in eastern North America from southern Canada south to the Gulf Coast and northern Florida; due to the passenger pigeon's extinction, the louse is now extirpated from this side of the continent.
+While its other known host, the passenger pigeon, was extant, the louse could also be found in eastern North America from southern Canada south to the Gulf Coast and northern Florida; due to the passenger pigeon's extinction, the louse is now extirpated from the eastern side of the continent.